keysmusician/holbertonschool-low_level_programming/README.md

 </p>

 # Low-Level Programming & Algorithms
-Assignments in [Holberton School's](https://www.holbertonschool.com/) Foundations curriculum.
+Low-level projects in [Holberton School's](https://www.holbertonschool.com/) Foundations curriculum.

 ## Table of Contents
 * [About](#about)